J-pop singer Hikaru Utada comes out as non-binary

-TOKYO - Singer Hikaru Utada, one of the all-time bestselling artistes in Japan, has come out as non-binary.
+TOKYO • Singer Hikaru Utada, one of the best-selling artistes in Japan, has come out as non-binary.

-In an Instagram live stream on Saturday (June 26), Utada said: "It's the month of June and I'm non-binary.
+In an Instagram live stream last Saturday, Utada said: "It's the month of June and I'm non-binary.
 So, happy Pride month."

 Earlier in the month, Utada had shared on Instagram account @kuma_power, named after the bear, how traditional gender markers made the singer uncomfortable.